 - LCF offers husbandry internships at our Myakka City lemur reserve that include onsite housing, professional development opportunities, and experience at an AZA certified-related institution.

-- If you live in the Sarasota-Bradenton area and are interested in volunteering at our Myakka City lemur reserve, please complete this volunteer application.
+- If you live in the Sarasota-Bradenton area and are interested in volunteering at our Myakka City lemur reserve, please check out the volunteer opportunities below:

 An LCF intern preparing food for distribution and becoming familiar with the nutritional needs of the lemurs at LCF.